mait-ai/Machine-Learning-Tasks/README.md

 - Accompanied by a detailed PDF report.
 #### **This Jupyter notebook(CampusPulsetask.ipnb) is intended to be run locally using **VS Code** (or any Jupyter-supported environment).

-Make sure to place the `dataset.csv` file in the **same directory** as the notebook, or update the path in the code accordingly.

  The notebook was developed and tested in **VS Code**.
 Please ensure:
 - Python 3.8+ is installed
 - Jupyter extension is enabled